leviszaboo/housing-nl/README.md

-# Effect of Train Traffic and Train Stations on House Prices in the Netherlands
+# Effect of Municipal Train Station Presence and Volume of Train Traffic on House Prices in the Netherlands

 ## Description
 This project analyzes how the presence of train stations in municipalities and the volume of trains stopping at these stations affect house prices in the Netherlands.
 This study is part of a bachelor's thesis in Economics at the University of Amsterdam.